Hisham ibn Isma'il al-Makhzumi

-Hisham ibn Isma'il al-Makhzumi (هشام بن إسماعيل المخزومي) was an eighth century Umayyad Caliphate official, and the maternal grandfather of caliph Hisham ibn 'Abd al-Malik.
+Hisham ibn Isma'il al-Makhzumi (هشام بن إسماعيل المخزومي) was an 8th-century official of the Umayyad Caliphate, and the maternal grandfather of Caliph Hisham ibn Abd al-Malik.
 He served as the governor of Medina from 701 to 706.

 Family

 Hisham was a member of the Banu Makhzum, a clan of the Arab tribe of Quraysh, being a great-grandson of al-Walid ibn al-Mughira.
 Hisham gained prominence when his daughter A'isha married the fifth Umayyad caliph Abd al-Malik ibn Marwan (r.
 685–705).
 In 691 he became a grandfather to the future caliph Hisham ibn Abd al-Malik (r.
 724–743), who was reportedly named after him at A'isha's insistence.
 Hisham's sons Ibrahim and Muhammad, like their father under Abd al-Malik, served as governors of Medina for Hisham ibn Abd al-Malik.
 They fell out of favour during the reign of his successor al-Walid ibn Yazid (r.
 743–744) and were tortured to death by Yusuf ibn Umar al-Thaqafi in 743.
 A third son, Khalid, participated in the failed rebellion of Hisham ibn Abd al-Malik's son Sulayman in 744 and was consequently executed by the caliph Marwan ibn Muhammad (r.
 744–750).